 Community News & Resources

-Click on images below to enlarge …
+Click on images below to open and enlarge documents …

 MO DNR Weatherization Assistance

 In 1977, The Missouri Department of Natural Resources responded to the energy crisis of the early 1970s, establishing the Low-Income Weatherization Assistance Program (LIWAP) in the Division of Energy.
 The program provides cost-effective energy-efficient home improvements to Missouri’s low income households, especially the elderly, children, those with physical disadvantages, and others hit hardest by high utility costs.
 The program aims to lower utility bills and improve comfort while ensuring health and safety.
 Today, weatherization is the nation’s largest residential energy efficiency program.

 Learn more about MO DNR Weatherization Assistance Program by clicking on this link: https://energy.mo.gov/assistance-programs/liwap

 Show-Me Hope is a statewide crisis counseling program (CCP) to address the emotional needs of every Missourian dealing with the impacts of COVID19.
 All services are free, confidential, virtual, and follow best practices of pandemic/disaster response.
 Local CCP staff (or experts they recruit) deliver information and education on:

 • stress management and coping techniques

 • problem solving skills and connection to community services/resources